MarkSant23/mma-CRUD/README.md

 # MMA App

 ### About the app:
- *Web app for Create, Read, Update and Delete mma fighters*
+ *Web app for Create, Read, Update and Delete MMA fighters*

 ### Technologies:
 * C#